awsdocs/aws-snowball-developer-guide/doc_source/using-adapter-cli.md

 --------

-This guide is for the Snowball Edge \(100 TB of storage space\)\.
+This guide is for the Snowball Edge\.
 If you are looking for documentation for the Snowball, see the [AWS Snowball User Guide](http://docs.aws.amazon.com/snowball/latest/ug/whatissnowball.html)\.

 --------

 # Supported AWS CLI Commands<a name="using-adapter-cli"></a>

 Following, you can find information about how to specify the Amazon S3 Adapter for Snowball as the endpoint for applicable AWS Command Line Interface \(AWS CLI\) commands\.
-You can also find the list of AWS CLI commands for Amazon S3 that are supported for transferring data to the AWS Snowball Edge appliance with the adapter\.
+You can also find the list of AWS CLI commands for Amazon S3 that are supported for transferring data to the AWS Snowball Edge device with the adapter\.

 **Note**
 For information on installing and setting up the AWS CLI, including specifying what regions you want to make AWS CLI calls against, see [AWS Command Line Interface User Guide](http://docs.aws.amazon.com/cli/latest/userguide/)\.

 ## Supported AWS CLI Commands for Amazon S3<a name="using-adapter-cli-commands"></a>

-Following, you can find a description of the subset of AWS CLI commands and options for Amazon S3 that the AWS Snowball Edge appliance supports\.
+Following, you can find a description of the subset of AWS CLI commands and options for Amazon S3 that the AWS Snowball Edge device supports\.
 If a command or option isn't listed following, it's not supported\.
 You can declare some unsupported options, like `--sse` or `--storage-class`, along with a command\.
 However, these are ignored and have no impact on how data is imported\.
-+ [cp](http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) Copies a file or object to or from the AWS Snowball Edge appliance\.
++ [cp](http://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) Copies a file or object to or from the AWS Snowball Edge device\.
 The following are options for this command:
   + `--dryrun` \(boolean\) The operations that would be performed using the specified command are displayed without being run\.
   + `--quiet` \(boolean\) Operations performed by the specified command are not displayed\.
   + `--include` \(string\) Don't exclude files or objects in the command that match the specified pattern\.
 For details, see [Use of Exclude and Include Filters](http://docs.aws.amazon.com/cli/latest/reference/s3/index.html#use-of-exclude-and-include-filters) in the *AWS CLI Command Reference*\.